ericproffitt/TopicModelsVB.jl/README.md

 end
 ```

-**Important:** We refrain from fixing our corpus in this case, first because this corpus is pre-packaged and has thus already been fixed, but more importantly, because removing user keys from documents, like we've done above, might result during the compacting step in a re-ordering of the user dictionary.
+**Important:** We refrain from fixing our corpus in this case, first because the CiteULike corpus is pre-packaged and has thus already been fixed, however more importantly, because removing user keys from documents and then fixing our corpus may result in a re-ordering of the user dictionary.

+After training our model, we will evaluate model quality by measuring its success at imputing the correct user back into each of the document libraries.

-Notice also that after removing a single reader from each of the documents, 158 of them now have 0 readers.
-However since CTPF can, if need be, depend entirely on thematic structure for making recommendations, this poses no problem for the model.
+It's also worth noting that after removing a single reader from each document, 158 of the documents now have 0 readers.

 ```julia
 sum([isempty(doc.readers) for doc in corp]) # = 158
 ```

+Fortunately since CTPF can, if need be, depend entirely on thematic structure when making recommendations, this poses no problem for the model.

-Now that we have set up our experiment, let's train a ```CTPF``` model on our corpus.
-Let's set our number of topics ```K``` to be unusually large (since we're not interested in interpretation), and the number of iterations to be quite short, since all optimizations in the underlying coordinate ascent algorithm are analytic.
-Then after training our model we will measure its success at imputing the correct users back into document libraries
+Now that we have set up our experiment, we instantiate and train a CTPF model on our corpus.
+Furthermore, since we're not interested in the interpretability of the topics, we'll instantiate our model with a larger number than usual of topics (K=50), and then run it for a relatively short number of iterations (iter=10).

 ```julia
 citeulda = LDA(citeucorp, 8)